 Weirdest thing that’s happened to me, thats hard… I guess hitting my head bombing a hill at 6am after a crazy night, that was pretty nuts.
 Nah, I’m not afraid of North Korea.
 Where I work is 30km from North Korea haha.
 Basically no really pays attention to the North Korean news over here, I know i don’t.

-If you could choose where you would live forever?
-Ireland or Seoul?
+If you could choose one between Ireland or Seoul where you would live forever?

 That’s a very hard one to choose.
 Seoul feels like home now.
 I’ve been here for over 6 years.
 I get reverse culture shock when I go home haha… Both have good and bad points.
 I would would pick Seoul but with all my friends, family and the craic.
 The rain in Ireland sucks!

-Very important question: Where is the best beer for you?
+Very important question: Where is the best beer for you in the city?
 I’ve heard that the pubs in Seoul are extremely strange…

 The beer isn’t the best here.
 They have 3/4 main brands but they basically all taste the same.
 It’s pretty cheap though.
 Around 2 euro for a big bottle.
 You can drink 24/7 also.
 They also have Soju which cost around 2 euro for a around 300ml bottle.
 Its rice vodka, it’ll get you pretty drunk quickly.
 Yeah, they have dating bars etc… I’ve never really went to one.
 I usually drink at the spot after the session nowadays…